Chia-Network/chia-docs/docs/rpc-reference/datalayer.md

 ### `get_roots`

 Functionality: Get the root hashes and timestamps from a list of stores.
-Note that an invalid hash will be returned for remote stores.
+Note that an invalid hash will be returned for subscribed stores.
 Use [get_local_root](#get_local_root) instead

 Usage: chia rpc data_layer [OPTIONS] get_roots [REQUEST]